 Your value proposition and CTA should be the most visually distinct elements.
-You should place your logo on the sidelines, at one of the edges of your ad.
-Furthermore, you should make sure your image does not obscure any of the copy.
+You should place your logo design on the sidelines, at one of the edges of your ad.
+Furthermore, you should ensure your image does not obscure any copy.

 Remember that people do not have time to stop what they are doing to read a 5 sentence banner ad.
 Just tell your audience what you offer and what action you want them to take.

 3. An Image is Worth a Thousand Words

 Most digital ads are viewed for less than a second so yours has to stand out.
 Your background, image, and color scheme must attract attention right away.
 It needs to distract people from scrolling for long enough to serve them your messaging.

 Color is vital as it is used to grab peoples’ attention and evoke emotion.
 People also associate your color scheme with your brand.

 A UX Planet study showed that the most popular colors among men are blue (57%) and green (14%); while women are into blue (35%) and purple (23%).

 Therefore, choose colors based on your audience.
 A little audience research will get you there.

 Whenever you can, you should use a solid-color background.
 It is a good idea not to distract your audience with too many other details in the background.